-Enter any rollover contributions to any IRA received by you during 2007.
-Include a direct rollover from a qualified plan (including a governmental section 457(b) plan) or section

-403(b) plan to an IRA.
+Enter any rollover contributions to any IRA received by you during 2008.
+Include a direct rollover from a qualified plan (including a governmental section 457(b) plan) or section 403(b) plan.
+Also include any qualified rollover contribution, as defined in section 408A(e), from an eligible retirement plan (other than an IRA) to a Roth IRA.
 For the rollover of property, enter the FMV of the property on the date you receive it.
 This value may be different from the value of the property on the date it was distributed to the participant.